 Make Porridge - tips on how to make it taste great

 Make porridge the Scottish way!
 A reliable and easy method, plus many variations for that wholesome glow from oat cuisine.
-The pun is mandatory.
+(The pun is mandatory on all porridge pages.)
+And please don't pour the porridge into a drawer then cut it into slices.

 You want to know how to make porridge?
 Well, this is what I do.
 As I am Scottish, it must be the best way, right?
 Actually, not necessarily and that's the trouble with porridge.
 I mean, if we can't even agree on how to spell it, what hope have we for a definitive recipe?
 However, how I make porridge is right here...but remember, I'm not saying this is definitive, though it is pretty foolproof.